MLS is Back Tournament: Inter Miami lose again, Mueller leads Orlando

-Inter Miami slumped to another defeat at the MLS is Back Tournament, while Chris Mueller lifted Orlando City on Tuesday.
+Inter Miami slumped to another defeat at the MLS is Back Tournament, while Chris Mueller lifted Orlando City.

-In their maiden season in MLS, Inter Miami are yet to grab a point after a 2-1 loss to Philadelphia Union in Group A in Florida.
+In its maiden season in MLS, Inter Miami is yet to grab a point after a 2-1 loss to Philadelphia Union in Group A in Florida.

 Kai Wagner opened the scoring for Philadelphia in the fifth minute with a low strike from just outside the area.